 Yes…but does it work?

-As Believers, we have an amazing heritage, and it saddens me deeply to witness a lack of understanding that the Body of Christ has when it comes to understanding our Jewish roots, caring for Israel, and the blessings that follow.
+As Believers, we have an amazing heritage, and it saddens me deeply to witness a lack of understanding that the Body of Christ has when it comes to understanding our Jewish roots, the need to care for Israel, and the blessings that follow.

 However, a new movement is upon us!
 There are more and more Believers longing to relate with the Hebrew God of Abraham, Isaac, and Jacob—the God of our spiritual forefathers!
 Never changing and never forgetting His first love, there is evidence, now more than ever, of God’s restorative promises being fulfilled to Israel.